ontodev/robot/docs/extract.md

 For this method, one or more `--annotation-property` options can be provided in order to add annotations to the entities.
 If not included, all annotations will be included in the output.
 To provide a text file of annotation properties, use `--annotation-properties`.

-The 'simple' method is similar to MIREOT in that no anonymous class expressions or equivalent classes are included.
-Unlike MIREOT, 'simple' will not include axiom annotations on annotations.
+The `mireot-rdfxml` method is similar to MIREOT in that no anonymous class expressions or equivalent classes are included.

 ## Intermediates